seeekr/crudl/README.md

 * `normalize`: a function of the form `listItems => listItems`

-###
+### Bulk Actions

-Crudl supports bulk actions over selected list view items.
+Crudl supports bulk actions that are executed on one or more selected list view items.
 Bulk actions are defined like this:

 ```js
 listView.bulkActions=  {
     actionName: {